EM Law | Commercial Lawyers in Central London

 • Non-binding results: Settlement terms agreed through a non-binding ADR process are not enforceable.
 However, it is always open to the parties to formalise any agreement reached in a written and signed contract.
 Additionally some forms of ADR produce binding outcomes, providing greater certainty for the parties to a dispute.

 • Limitation issues: Unlike in legal proceedings, most forms of ADR do not stop the clock for limitation purposes.
 Parties will therefore need to keep an eye on the limitation period and consider the possibility of having to issue protective legal proceedings whilst undertaking ADR.

 • Risk of delay to trial: In cases where the possibility of undertaking ADR is raised at an advanced stage of litigation, there may be a risk that diverting the parties’ attention to ADR will get in the way of the court process, and could even delay the trial.
 Courts may be reluctant to suggest ADR where such a risk could arise, although it may be possible to conduct both processes at the same time.

 Who pays the costs of Alternative Dispute Resolution?

 At the end of a court case, the unsuccessful party is usually ordered to pay the successful party’s costs.
 Costs are, however, always at the discretion of the court.
 When it comes to assessing costs, the court will consider whether a party acted reasonably in refusing to agree to ADR.
 When deciding whether or not parties have acted unreasonably the court should bear in mind the advantages of ADR over the court process and have regard to all the circumstances of the particular case.

 If the case settles with ADR, who should bear the costs is usually a matter for agreement between the parties.
 One common approach is that the parties agree to share the fees, expenses and other costs of the ADR process.

-For any questions you may have, our Alternative Dispute Resolution solicitor Joanna McKenzie can help.
+For any questions you may have, our Alternative Dispute Resolution solicitor Sasha Bark-Jones can help.